rozeraize/pizero-slidetop-combined/README.md

 # what is the pizero-slidetop?
 The pizero-slidetop is like the pi5-slidetop that I am currently developing except it is more compact and is compatible with the Orange Pi Zero 2 W, the RADXA Zero 2 Pro(though the battery may not provide enough power), The RADXA Zero 3W/E, and the Raspberry Pi Zero 2/W.

 This obviously will not come with the features of my original slidetop such as a camera module or an NVMe slot, but it wil be less power hungry.
-I am also changing the sliding hinge design to one that is more simular to the hinge design found in this video 'https://www.youtube.com/watch?v=jntHraUABHo'.
+I am also changing the sliding hinge design to one that is more simular to the hinge design found in [this video](https://www.youtube.com/watch?v=jntHraUABHo).
 # WARNING
 This is still under development and its not even under the beta prototype testing phase of the project.
 I will once again update the CAD files as I work on this and hopefully make proper documentation in the near future.